EnergyEconomyDecoupling/MWTools/README.md

 Raw data for the estimation of human muscle work is obtained from the International Labor Organisation (ILO), via the `R` package `Rilostat`.
-The `MWTools` package includes bundled ILO data for the employed persons by sector and mean working hours by sector, retrieved by calling `MWTools::ilo_hmw_data`.
-This data is tidied with the function `MWTools::tidy_ilo_data`.
+The `MWTools` package includes bundled ILO data for the number of employed persons by sector and mean number of working hours by sector, retrieved by calling `MWTools::ilo_hmw_data`.
+This data is tidied with the helper function `MWTools::tidy_ilo_data`.

 ``` r
 ilo_data <- MWTools::ilo_hmw_data